aaronjuma/ScoutingAppScanner/README.md

 # ScoutingAppScanner
 This is the desktop side to the scouting app.
-We generatre a JSON file from the scouting app we made and get that JSON by using a QR code and scanning it on thos html file.
+We generatre a JSON file from the scouting app we made and get that JSON by using a QR code and scanning it on this html file.
 This will scan the JSON and coverts it into a CSV
-To run, launch the index.html file by double clicking on it
+To run, launch the index.html file, this will open up your default browser and open up the html file.
+Highly recommend using chrome for this.
+The browser will ask for camera access twice, make sure to accept both times.
+The camera will open up and you just have to show the camera the QR code, it will scan, and covert it to a CSV.
+You can scan multiple QR codes and have them saved in 1 csv file.
+After you scanned them, click download to download the csv file.